7424243/javascript-weird-parts/README.md

 * Operator Precedence: which operator function gets called first. (highest to lowest) ![Mozilla Operator Precedence Table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence)

 * Operator Associativity: if same precedence, left to right OR right to left.

+* Namespace: a container for variables and functions.
+JavaScript doesn't have these, explicity, so we fake it with objects.